Requirements for Foreign Employees to Work

 The employer can only obtain a credit report of the candidate, if the vacant position is high-ranking and entails great economic responsibility.
-The employer may only ask for information regarding the candidate’s health to the extent that the tasks for the vacant position have special requirements for the candidate’s health.
-When the employer conducts an interview with the candidate, he or she cannot ask for information concerning sexual orientation, their views on political issues or whether they are members of employee organizations.
+In addition, credit reports may only be obtained for candidates selected in the final rounds of the recruitment process.
+The employer may only ask for information regarding the candidate’s health to the extent that the tasks involved with the position have special health requirements.
+It is however prohibited to ask general questions about the risk for future health problems.